open-eid/SiVa/README.md

 ### How to run performance tests

-Performance tests are disabled by default, but can be enabled with maven parameter `-Drun.load.tests=true`.
+Performance tests are disabled by default, but can be enabled with maven parameter `-DrunLoadTests=true`.
 By default all unit and integration tests will be executed prior the performance tests, but it is possible to skip them.
 When executing the performance tests, SiVa
 Web application has to be started before the tests are executed.